-We sincerely thank the People's Committee of District 5 for facilitating our data collection for this research.
-We also extend our gratitude to Mr. Dang Anh Tuan, M.A., for his English editing of the manuscript.
+We thank Dr. Dang Anh Tuan for his assistance in editing the English language of the manuscript.
+We are also grateful to the People's Committee of District 5 for their support in facilitating data collection for this study.
 Our sincere thanks go to the participants who took part in the survey.